lessenadam/web-worker/README.md

 ` $ npm install `

-2) Ensure mongoDB is installed and running.
+2) Ensure mongoDB is installed and running

 If needing to install: https://docs.mongodb.com/manual/installation/